PHeonix25/PHeonix25.github.io/books/resilient_management.md

 Check out Etsy's [Charter of Mindful Communication][mndfl] as a foundation for employees to give feedback, course-correct relationships, improve workflows, and more.

+## Chapter 4 - Communicate Effectively

+Communication Plans pop up here!
+Their impact on your delivery cannot be understated.
+Have one, know it backwards, and see it through.

+Here's a simple template for one from Julia Grace (Senior Director of Engineering, Slack): _PS: there's a good completed example on page 59+60 of the book!_

+* **Header**:
+  * Author
+  * Date
+  * Status (eg. Draft, Approved, In Progress)
+* **Background**:
+  * the What (_most important thing you want to communicate_)
+  * the Why (_why is this changing?_)
+* **People**:
+  * Who knows?
+  * Who will be impacted?
+* **Timeline**:
+  * What will be said, in what medium (Slack, Person, Email), when?
+* **Talking Points**:
+  * A simple FAQ that you can already expect to need

+The next few pages are about how and when to trust someone to get involved with your communication plan, and then discusses "Disagree and Commit"-type of situations.
+Make sure that whenever you've utilised a communication plan that you incorporate some aspect of "feedback gathering" to try to understand the impact of your actions/communication, and learn how to improve for next time.

+### Communication mediums

+Meetings are _push_ and _pull_ situations: you're looking to _push_ information and _pull_ feedback.
+Not every meeting "could be an email".

+During an "All Hands" meeting, make sure you cover these 5 things, slowly:

+1. A high-level description of what's going on
+1. Instructions on what to do with questions
+1. A deeper explanation FOR the change (the WHY)
+1. A list of specific changes - as well as what's NOT changing, and what's undecided
+1. Answers to predictable questions

+Emails are great for _push_ announcements, or updates.
+They CANNOT contain a lot of nuance or context, so use verbal for that instead, BUT, they are searchable and indexable, and so they are perfect for facts, or summaries of announcements.

+Recap emails are slightly different again, but you can try and cross off the 4 topics below to make them simple and understandable, but don't forget to add context!

+1. The stated company line on this topic (FACTS)
+1. What this means in practice (FACTS)
+1. My personal take (OPINION & EMOTION)
+1. An invitation to close: "Please come see me/Slack/Reply-All/whatever"

+### Iterating and Evolving

+Don't forget (or be afraid) to repeat the communication.
+People will forget the core facts and you can slightly change how you deliver it.

+Following on from that, different people will react differently, you should revisit this with them once it's "landed" and alter your delivery slightly to tailor the message for them.

+Figure 4.2 is an interesting "color map" that you can use to describe the different "hats" you have to wear for each conversation.
+> Note to self, print this and stick it on your desk - and vary your approach!

+You will need to find ways to deliver your message (and obtain your desired outcome) in a way that matters to your audience.
+Know your audience, then tailor how you deliver your message.

+Finally, REMEMBER TO ADAPT!
+No form of communication, or style, or method, is going to work forever.
+You will need to change as the company/environment changes!

 ***

 [00-01]: https://en.wikipedia.org/wiki/Tuckman's_stages_of_group_development